Semismooth Newton Augmented Lagrangian Algorithm for Adaptive Lasso Penalized Least Squares in Semiparametric Regression: Numerical Experiments

-Recalling that the task of the SSN method stated in Step 1 is to solve the nonsmooth equations $\nabla\psi(u)=0$.
+Recalling that the task of the SSN method, as stated in Step 1, is to solve the nonsmooth equations $\nabla\psi(u)=\mathbf{0}$.
 In this test, we terminate the inner loop when $\nabla \psi(u^{k+1})<10^{-6}$ to produce an inexact solution.
-Besides, according to the KKT condition in (\ref{KKT2}), the stopping rule of SSNAL and ADMM is set as
+Additionally, according to the KKT condition in (\ref{KKT2}), the stopping rule for SSNAL and ADMM is set as follows: